Summer woRK prOGRAM

 · Education · Media & Journalism · Service and Non-Profits

 4 to 10 weeks long, early June to late August.

 Most internships are unpaid.
 Such internships will be supported by stipends from the PAAG.

 The Summer Work Program arranges Work Permit Waivers (Praktikumszulassung) for non-EU Citizens and ensures that all students have health and liability insurance.

-Due to restrictions necessitated by the Covid-19 pandemic, summer 2021 internships are being conducted remotely.
+Summer internships are conducted in-person.
+We also arrange remote internships if necessary.
 Please visit Princeton University’s Coronavirus Information pages for up-to-date information regarding Princeton’s Covid-19 policies.

 Alumnae Inquiries: David Fisher

 Director, Summer Work Program